redstrate/redstrate.com/content/blog/kawari2/index.md

 ![An example of what the extracted directory structure looks like.](directory.webp)

 I designed the directory structure (probably not final) to make it easy to grep for existing IPC opcodes.
-The index of the segment is also the first part of the filename, so it can be easily sorted by a file manager or other tool.
+The index of the segment is also the first part of the filename, so it can be easily sorted by a file manager or any other tool.
 Inside of each directory is the data of the packets - with the headers removed - and the IPC header too, if available.

 [^1]: In case I have ideas for other packet-related tools, so I kept the repository name suitably vague.